Baked Sweet Potato Fries

 Peel sweet potatoes and slice into fries.
 You want fries to be as even in width as possible for even cooking.

 Place sweet potatoes in one of those giant size ziplocks and drizzle in 2 tablespoons olive oil.
 Shake like crazy to evenly coat.
-Then sprinkle in the corn meal and shake, shake, shake it!
+Then sprinkle in the cornstarch and shake, shake, shake.

 Lay out the sweet potatoes in a single layer and bake 25-30 minutes, flipping half way through.
 Serve immediately.